ish-xyz/ish-ar.io/content/blog/kprobes_in_a_nutshell/index.md

 		```

-7. Does it works?
+7. Does it work?
 Let's test it!
 	We need to execute something so let's type ```ls``` and then see dmesg:

 	```